kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 ## Create Blueprint

-Before actually creating the Blueprint, we will have to create a secret in the same namespace where your ETCD pod is running.
-This secret is going to have the name of the format `etcd-<etcd-pod-namespace>` with these fields
+Before actually creating the Blueprint, we will have to create a secret in a new or an existing namespace.
+This secret is going to have the details about the ETCD members that are running on your cluster

 - **endpoints** : ETCD server client listen URL, https://[127.0.0.1]:2379
 - **labels** : These labels will be used to identify the ETCD pods that are running, for ex `app=etcd,etcd=true`
+- **etcdns** : Namespace where the etcd pods are running

 Below command can be used to create the secret, assuming the ETCD pods are running in the `openshift-etcd` namespace

 ```
+# Create a new namespace
+» oc create ns etcd-backup
+namespace/etcd-backup created

 » oc create secret generic etcd-openshift-etcd \
     --from-literal=endpoints=https://10.0.133.5:2379 \
     --from-literal=labels=app=etcd,etcd=true \
+    --from-literal=etcdns=openshift-etcd \
-    --namespace openshift-etcd
+    --namespace etcd-backup
 secret/etcd-openshift-etcd created
 ```